Exercising at home- keeping fit for free

 For those that like to be guided through exercise, try some online activity.
 My favourites include:

 - Yoga with Adriene has classes of many lengths, styles and abilities so there really is something to suit every yogi.
+Invest in a good quality yoga mat and try to practise little and often.
 I love the flow classes.

 - bhliveactive have a wide range of workouts to choose from ranging from yoga, meditation, HIIT training, and more.